 - 1. Experience in working in fossil collections (amber and imprints in sedimentary); - 2.
-Identification of Nematocera flies at least to families and genera level; - 3.
-Proficiency in English language; - 4.
-Experience in statistical and phylogenetic data analysis; - 5.
-Driving license cat.
-B is welcome; - 6.
+Knowledge of entomology at a level that allows one to independently classify specimens into families: - 3.
+Knowledge of English sufficient to work with literature and communicate within the project.; - 4.
+Openness, creativity, independence, interest in paleontology and entomology - 5.
 Availability to work non-standard hours (e.g. weekends).